Our research is editorially independent but we may earn a commission for purchases made through our links.

 If you’re searching for a summer adventure in Texas, there are so many options available it can feel a bit overwhelming.
 This list includes some of the best of the best, helping to narrow down all of those possibilities so that you can plan your ideal trip.

-Listen to the mysterious sounds at Enchanted Rock State Natural Area, Fredericksburg
+Visit Enchanted Rock State Natural Area, Fredericksburg

 Why Do It?
 What makes it one of the state’s top adventures, is that it’s rather mysterious.
 When a cool night follows a warm day, the rock makes audible creaking noises due to the contraction of the outer surface of the rock.
 Although we know what makes the sounds, that’s what likely fueled the legends about it – coupled with its sparkling appearance on damp nights when the moon is bright.
 Native Americans claimed to have heard the rock groaning at night and witnessed bright fires at the top.

-Cool off at Schlitterbahn Water Park, Galveston Island
+Cool Off at Schlitterbahn Water Park, Galveston Island

 Why Do It?
-It features three miles of lazy and rushing rivers complete with rapids, as well as 17 speed slides and lots of pools and beaches.
+It features three miles of lazy and rushing rivers complete with rapids, as well as speed slides and lots of pools and beaches.
 The highlights at this unique, enormous park are both world’s first: the Master Blaster uphill coaster that sends passengers racing through the dark for face-to-face encounters with a watery dragon, and the wave-making Boogie Bahn Surfing Ride.

 Hike to Gorman Falls, Colorado Bend State Park

 Why Do It?
 The water comes from Gorman Springs and cascades down leaving behind calcium deposits from the mineral-rich water, which over time have grown into beautiful formations on the limestone rocks.
 It can be reached via a rugged 1.5-mile hike, and if that’s not enough, you can embark on more scenic hikes afterward, with a total of 32 miles of trails here.

 Camp at Pecan Flats, Inks Lake State Park

 Why Do It?
 Camping here is one of the best summer adventures, you can get out on the lake early and check out beautiful views, including glimpses of the water snakes that bask in the sunshine on the exposed rocks, and then paddle out to the scenic Devil’s Waterhole on the lake’s east end.
 This is a perfect spot to tie up your kayak or canoe and enjoy some cliff jumping into the water, or take a hike to search for a hidden waterfall.

 Take a Dip in Hamilton Pool Preserve, Dripping Springs

 Why Do It?
 The anticipation you’ll feel on the hike along the short, scenic trail that leads through a lush, stream-fed canyon up to the water, will be nothing compared to the scene that awaits here.
-This jaw-dropping oasis is tucked among cattle grazing lands near Dripping Springs, and is considered to be one of the best swimming holes in the entire state of Texas.
+This jaw-dropping oasis is tucked among cattle grazing lands near Dripping Springs and is considered to be one of the best swimming holes in the entire state of Texas.
 The natural pool is surrounded by giant slabs of limestone, while large stalactites grow from the ceiling high above.

 Kayak the Guadalupe River

 Why Do It?
 This popular river moves along high limestone cliffs, through avenues of bald cypress, and when it is really running, more thrilling rapids too.
 While the river is 270 miles long, Guadalupe State Park is a great place to go for kayaking with minimal crowds and fabulous cliff views.
 The river within the park boundaries is fairly calm with a few small rapids, so even a beginning kayakers can enjoy the ride, all while marveling at the lush greenery of the cypress trees and their twisting roots along the banks.

-Bird watch at Laguna Atascosa National Wildlife Refuge, Los Fresnos
+Bird Watch at Laguna Atascosa National Wildlife Refuge, Los Fresnos

 Why Do It?
-There are an incredible 417 species of birds, including green jays, aplomado falcons, turkey pheasants and cardinals, and in the autumn, a million redhead ducks can be seen on the Laguna Atascosa.
-It’s also an important habitat for nesting sea turtles, blue crab and many other species.
+There are an incredible 417 species of birds, including green jays, aplomado falcons, turkey pheasants, and cardinals, and in the autumn, a million redhead ducks can be seen on the Laguna Atascosa.
+It’s also an important habitat for nesting sea turtles, blue crabs, and many other species.